Building Teacher Content Knowledge in Reading and Literacy

 Strong reading and literacy skills are critical to success in school and life.
 We provide professional development, technical assistance, and resources to assist educators in strengthening literacy support at all levels, from designing statewide literacy programs, to incorporating reading strategies across content areas, to engaging parents in helping their children learn to read.
 In addition, our research and evaluation team conducts studies of reading programs to measure their effectiveness and expand our knowledge of how best to teach this core subject.

 Southeast Comprehensive Center (SECC): The SECC provides professional development and technical assistance to the state education agencies of Alabama, Georgia, Mississippi, North Carolina, and South Carolina to build their capacity to support districts and schools in meeting student achievement goals, including achievement in reading and literacy.
-Work varies by state.
+For example, SECC staff build each state’s capacity to plan and develop comprehensive statewide literacy plans.
+See “Featured Work” above for additional examples of SECC work in the area of reading and literacy.

 Texas Comprehensive Center (TXCC): The TXCC provides professional development and technical assistance to the Texas Education Agency and the state’s 20 regional education service centers to build their capacity to support districts and schools in meeting student achievement goals, including achievement in reading and literacy.

-Center for High-Performing Schools: Through this Center, SEDL builds the capacity of district and school leaders and educators to improve teaching and align curriculum, instruction, and assessment to national and state standards.
+Center for High-Performing Schools: Through this Center, SEDL has built the capacity of district and school leaders and educators to improve teaching and align curriculum, instruction, and assessment to national and state standards.
+We achieve this through technical assistance, professional development, and conference presentations on the latest literacy research and instructional strategies.

-- New Mexico Reads to Lead Grant: In New Mexico, SEDL buildt the capacity of K–3 administrators and teacher leaders to serve as reading and instructional coaches.
-The work involved providing training and modeling in using content-area literacy strategies.
+- New Mexico Reads to Lead Grant: In New Mexico, SEDL built the capacity of K–3 administrators and teacher leaders to serve as reading and instructional coaches.
+SEDL consultants provided in-depth professional development to administrators and elementary teachers to build their knowledge and skills in literacy instruction.
+They also provided school site literacy expertise and support by coaching, mentoring, and modeling evidence-based literacy instruction.

-- Pecos Valley Regional Education Cooperative: In New Mexico, SEDL provided support to districts in the Pecos Valley Regional Education Cooperative in implementing the Common Core State Standards for English-language arts and math.
-The work involved developing professional learning communities and aligning curriculum, instruction, and assessment to standards.
+- Pecos Valley Regional Education Cooperative: In New Mexico, SEDL provided support to districts in the Pecos Valley Regional Education Cooperative in implementing the Common Core State Standards for English language arts and math.
+The work involved developing professional learning communities; aligning curriculum, instruction, and assessment to standards; demonstrating hands-on, engaging lessons using New Mexico–specific text materials, grade-level focus sessions on strategies specific to identified instructional needs as well as time for reflection and debriefing.
+SEDL consultants provided training, modeling, and peer practice opportunities in selecting and integrating appropriate literacy strategies to help middle and high school students access, comprehend, and apply information from content-area texts.

 Texas Comprehensive Center (2005–2012): The Texas Comprehensive Center at SEDL worked with the Texas Education Agency (TEA) and the state’s 20 education service centers to build staff capacity to improve student academic achievement, including achievement in reading and literacy.
 For example, staff assisted TEA in revising a home-based program for 3- and 4-year-old migrant children to support migrant families in developing children’s school readiness and language and literacy development.